segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/configcat/index.md

 In the "Feature Flag Evaluation" event, the default behavior for ConfigCat is to use the user-object's identifier property as the Segment `userId`.
 If no identifier is present, the event will be sent with a randomly generated `anonymousId`.

-For "Feature Flag Changed" events, the ConfigCat User's ID who made the changes will be sent as the Segment userId.
+For "Feature Flag Changed" events, the ConfigCat User's ID who made the changes will be sent as the Segment `userId`.

 ## Events